The Four Causes (Introduction)

 Take an artifact, such as a silver cup.
 The material cause of the cup is the silver it is made of.
 Its formal cause is the shape into which the silver was brought when the cup was made.
 The efficient cause of the cup is the person who made it (or, perhaps, the capacity of making it).
 Its final cause is the purpose for which it was made, which is presumably the purpose that its maker had in mind.

 This way of explaining Aristotle's four causes is misleading in several respects.
 To begin with, it explains all of them by using a single example, which Aristotle never does.
-That Aristotle never does it is of course not yet a good reason against using a single example.
-However, this single example is in most cases an artifact, such as a silver cup, a statue, or a house.
+Further, this single example is in most cases an artifact, such as a silver cup, a statue, or a house.
 And although Aristotle refers to artifacts in many of his examples, they are not the main targets of his distinction of causes.
 His four causes are primarily causes of natural things, and natural things differ from artifacts in precisely the respects that are highlighted in the cup example.
 When natural things come into being, they are not created with a purpose in mind, and not by shaping a given portion of independently identifiable stuff.
 Rather, they grow by themselves, by taking in and exchanging matter, so that both their matter and their form undergo considerable change during their development.
 This makes it difficult to apply the distinctions, as drawn in the cup example, to natural things.
 Given that many natural things were never made out of a given portion of matter, it is more difficult to distinguish their form from their matter than it is in the case of a silver cup.
 Further, Aristotle writes that the formal and the final cause of a living being are the same (e.g. Physics II 7, 198a24-25).
 Again, it would be odd to say this of the shape and the purpose of a cup.

 Vlastos suggests that we understand Aristotle's distinction of four causes better when we translate "X is the aitia of Y" as "Y happened, or happens, or is the case, because of X." Accordingly, Hocutt refers to them as the four "becauses" and claims that for Aristotle, causes are explanations.
 This leads us far away from the cup example.
 For instance, if Aristotle's causes were explanations, silver could not be one of them.
 Silver is not a kind of explanation.